Tyler-Oreskey/cs370-project-scanner/README.md

     ```

 3. Run the command in the root of the project directory: **pipenv install**
-    - this will install all the dependencies needed to run this script.
+    - This will install all script dependencies.

 4. Run the script: **python3 script.py**